tomcz/s3dropbox/README.md

 * These are not usually required even if you need to use NTLM authentication with a HTTP proxy.
 If you are unable to authenticate with an NTLM proxy using just the username and password options then you may need to provide the HOST and DOMAIN options.

-NOTE: You can also run the S3DropBox without a GUI via `java -jar S3DropBox.jar -cli`